WilliamTjonndal/IT3212/Assignment 1.md

 ### a.
 Explore the dataset by displaying the first few rows, summary statistics, and data types of each column.

-We have chosen the Stock market dataset.\

-the dataset contains contains the following columns:
+We have chosen the Stock market dataset.
+The dataset contains contains the following columns:

 - ``Date``: The date the stock was traded (datetime)
 - ``Open``: Price of the first stock that was traded on that date (float)